seedstack/samples/addons/oauth/auth-code-flow/README.md

 The seedstack application starts listening ton the 8090 port.

-From your browser, make a request to http://localhost:8090/api/profile
+From your browser, make a browse to http://localhost:8090 and click on *Click here to log in.*

 At this point, the auth server should request you for authentication.

 Enter the following credentials :

 * **User "John Doe" password : "P4$$word"** : Pre-configured user with agreement on the required "CodeFlowScope" scope.
 The displayed page should provide information on the user.
-* **User "Jane Smith" password : "P4$$word"** : pre-configured user with no agreement on the required "CodeFlowScope" scope, when refusing the scope, you should be redirected to an access denied page.
+* **User "Jane Smith" password : "P4$$word"** : pre-configured user with no agreement on the required "CodeFlowScope" scope, **refuse the scope**, you should see an error page.